 If your child is dysregulated, don’t push them to continue playing.
 Instead, focus on co-regulation.
 You may be able to continue playing after a short break, or it may be necessary to pack it up and try again later.

 Children will start developing a tolerance for playing the game.
-You should find they’re able to regulate and participate more and more as you continue to expose them to the therapy games and keep the experience positive.
+You should find they can regulate and participate more and more as you continue to expose them to the therapy games and keep the experience positive.

-If your goal is to teach your child emotional regulation, check out this:
+If your goal is to teach your child emotional regulation, these resources might also be helpful: